-To standardize gLMS usage within participants, a modified version of the method used by Delwiche et al. (27) was adapted for this study [see Low et al. (14, 23)].
-There was a significant correlation between the overall mean sweetness ratings for glucose and overall mean heaviness ratings (r = 0.38, P < 0.01) indicating that the gLMS ratings were subject to differences in individual scale-use and thus requires standardisation across participants (27-29).
-Method to determine standardisation factor for each participants was previously described in Keast and Roper (28).
+To standardise gLMS usage within participants, a modified version of the method used by Delwiche et al.(26) was adapted for the present study (see Low et al.^(14,24)).
+There was a significant correlation between the overall mean sweetness ratings for glucose and overall mean heaviness ratings ($r \ 0.38$, P < 0.01) indicating that the gLMS ratings were subject to differences in individual scale-use and thus requires standardisation across participants^(20,26,27).
+Method to determine standardisation factor for each participants was previously described in Keast & Roper(27).